Making Music With Your Web Browser

 We are making references to each audio element containing a sample to all four of the volume bars, which are just an input[type="range"].

-Side Note: Should you add your own samples instead make sure they are supported by Firefox and aren't loaded from another origin, as this will create issues later on.
+Side Note: Should you add your samples instead make sure they are supported by Firefox and aren't loaded from another origin, as this will create issues later on.
 (Audio loaded from another origin is muted in Firefox when using MediaStream).

 We're not doing anything too complicated.
 If the keycode from the keydown event matches the keycode we want, we'll play a sample.
 Also, notice how we're setting the sample back to the start every time.
 This is important because otherwise pressing a key repeatedly would do nothing.